 - Wild Tibetan mushroom hotpot – In Lhasa I was treated to this meal by a friend from Xining.
 Wow!
 It’s one of the most stunning meals I’ve ever eaten.
 Not at all spicy, just the delicious earthy flavour of the Tibetan plateau.

-- Dog hotpot – Dog is one of the most well known strange foods of China and perhaps one of the most controversial.
+- Dog hotpot – Dog is one of the most well known weird foods from China and perhaps one of the most controversial.
 Dog is apparently eaten mainly as a winter food as it helps keep you warm.
 I personally have never tried it, as I draw an ethical line at cats and dogs.

-On the whole Sichuan hotpot is a great meal to enjoy on a night out with friends and allows you to be as adventurous as you like.
-Be bold and try some new and exotic ingredients!
+On the whole, Sichuan hotpot is a great meal to enjoy on a night out with friends and allows you to be as adventurous as you like.
+You might come across some weird asian food on your hotpot journey but be bold and try some exotic ingredients!

 Zhongwei also has an amazing night market where you can find stewed goats heads and a multitude of other local delicacies, which would fit well in this list of bizarre Chinese foods.